art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 General Scholarship Fund

-the General Scholarship Fund is for those from other marginalized groups, for those in need, for those seeking respite from the pressures of supremacy culture.
 If financial assistance would be supportive for you in joining this program, check the corresponding box in the tuition section of the application.
-We cannot guarantee that scholarships will be available to all who apply for them and are accepted to the program, but we are dedicated as a team to rigorous outreach, our community, and the sliding scale model to support our efforts for practicing equity.
+We cannot guarantee that scholarships will be available to all who apply for them and are accepted to the program, but we are dedicated as a team to rigorous fundraising outreach.
 Once we have a sense of the need we will do our best to accommodate the requests we receive.

 FAQ